odota/core/_posts/_faq_can-i-use-yasp-code.md

   "author": "Admin"
 }}}

 YASP is licensed under the GNU GPLv3.
-This means you can use YASP if your project is under the same license (free and open source).
+This means you are free to use YASP in your own project.
-We also ask that you give us attribution in your project if you use our code.
+We would also appreciate a credit/attribution in your project if you use our code.